 Featured Work 1:

 Khalid Albaih is a a social media independent political cartoonist, designer, and public speaker.
-Albaih’s About Me page explains that his images “rose to prominence during the early stages of the Arab Spring protests in 2011.”
-He explores and translates many moving and controversial international topics into his accessible drawings.
+His images “rose to prominence during the early stages of the Arab Spring protests in 2011,” according to his site.
+He explores and translates many moving and controversial international topics within his accessible drawings.
 The cartoons are balanced and striking, witty and somber, and the care he has put into each line and hue is evident.
 He shares in a CNN interview:

 All my work is free online under Creative Commons license.
 I do not make money off these cartoons.
 I draw because it’s the only thing that I can do to try to make sense of whatever is going on by starting a discussion.

 Khalid Albaih shared on Instagram on October 13 that he “will be giving a talk in #DC –Sat.
 Oct 15/ Lincoln Theatre/ 4:30pm –as part of @creativetimenyc, as well as a exhibition in our @Culturunners #RV this #weekend.”

 Art imitates life, so Art is life.
 And just like there is more to life than what you see, there is always more to art than what you see.